Preventing Inferences through Data Dependencies on Sensitive Data: Related Work

-Prior work has also explored query time approaches to prevent inferences from data dependencies.
-Thuraisingham \cite{THURAISINGHAM1987479} developed a \emph{query control approach} in the context of MAC policies that uses an inference engine to determine if query answers can lead to leakage (in which case the query is rejected).
+\reviseTKDE{\stitle{Query-time Prevention Methods} that reject queries which lead to inferences on sensitive data items.} Thuraisingham \cite{THURAISINGHAM1987479} developed a \emph{query control approach} in the context of Mandatory Access Control (MAC) wherein policies specify the security clearances for the users (subject) and the security classification/label for the data. ~\cite{THURAISINGHAM1987479} presented an inference engine to determine if query answers can lead to leakage (in which case the query is rejected).
 While \cite{THURAISINGHAM1987479} assumed a prior existence of an inference detection engine, Brodsky \etal \cite{brodsky2000secure} developed a framework, DiMon, based on chase algorithm for constraints expressed as Horn clauses.
 DiMon takes in current query results, the user's query history, and Horn clause constraints to determine the additional data that may be inferred by the subject.
-Similar to \cite{THURAISINGHAM1987479}, if inferred data is beyond the security clearance of the subject then their system refuses the query.
-Such work (that identifies if a query leaks/does not leak data) differs from ours since it cannot be used directly to identify a maximal secure answer that does not lead to any inferences --- the problem we study in this paper.
+Similar to \cite{THURAISINGHAM1987479}, if inferred data is beyond the security clearance of the subject then their system refuses the query. \reviseTKDE{Such work (that identifies if a query leaks/does not leak data) differs from ours since it cannot be used directly to identify a maximal secure answer that does not lead to any inferences --- the problem we study in this paper.
 Also, the above work on query control is based on a much weaker security model compared to the full-deniability model we use.
-It only prevents an adversary from reconstructing the exact value of a sensitive cell but cannot prevent them from learning new information about the sensitive cell.
+It only prevents an adversary from reconstructing the exact value of a sensitive cell but cannot prevent them from learning new information about the sensitive cell. }

-Miklau \& Suciu \cite{miklau2007formal} also study the challenge of preventing information disclosure for a secret query given a set of views.
-Their security model is based on perfect secrecy as they characterize whether there exists any possible database instance for which information disclosure is possible through sharing of views.
-Our problem setting is different as we check for a given database instance whether it is possible to answer the query hiding as few cells as possible while ensuring full deniability.
-We could, of course, apply \cite{miklau2007formal} to check if a query is unsafe and in such a case disallow the query.
-Such a usage of \cite{miklau2007formal} will be extremely pessimistic as most queries will be rejected for a database with a non-trivial number of dependencies.
+\reviseTKDE{\stitle{Perfect Secrecy Models} that characterizes inferences on any possible database instance as leakage.} The most relevant of these works is from Miklau \& Suciu \cite{miklau2007formal} who study the challenge of preventing information disclosure for a secret query given a set of views.
+Our problem setting is different as we check for a given database instance whether it is possible to answer the query hiding as few cells as possible while ensuring full deniability. \reviseTKDE{Applying their approach to our problem setting will be extremely pessimistic as most queries will be rejected on a database with a non-trivial number of dependencies. }